captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ---
 you maybe don’t hate maybe.
 ---
-Maybe a little gin.
+Maybe
 ---
-Some triple sec.
+something with gin.
 ---
-Limoncello.
+and bitters
 ---
+fresh squeezed blood orange juice
+---
+a little rosemary.
+---
 I knew it.
 ---
 I knew you would love this.
----
-I knew it.
 ---
 I know you better than
 ---